 10. Learn Only the Essential Shortcuts

 I do not have to convince anyone that keyboard shortcuts can drastically speed up the use of any computer program.
 We all understand that.
-But learning keyboard shortcuts in Lightroom is more challenging than any other program including Photoshop.
+But learning keyboard shortcuts in Lightroom is more challenging than in any other program, including Photoshop.
 First, there are over 100 shortcuts in Lightroom.
-Second, the same shortcut can have different functions in different modules of the program.
+Second, the same shortcut can have different functions in different program modules.

-Check out the tutorial below to learn how you can download the cheat sheet of the most useful shortcuts and display it in Lightroom.
+Check out the tutorial below to learn how to download the most useful shortcuts cheat sheet and display it in Lightroom.

 11. Use the Power of Alt/Opt Key